w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 If you start a node for the first time, it will start building from the genesis block.
 This process can take a while depending on the database size.
 To make this process faster, snapshots can be used.
-Snapshots are compressed backups of the database directory of Polkadot/Kusama nodes, containing either the whole chain (or a pruned version of it, with states only from the latest 1000 or 256 blocks).
+Snapshots are compressed backups of the database directory of Polkadot/Kusama nodes, containing the whole chain (or a pruned version of it, with states only from the latest 1000 or 256 blocks).
 Listed below are a few public snapshot providers for Polkadot and Kusama.